-Below is an example of a Worker Leave Report, which displays all leave entries for a user during a specified period of time.
-Users, managers and administrators can view this report to see what type of leave was taken by an employee on any day.
-The Worker Leave Report is just one example of how the leave tracking feature of Virtual TimeClock can be used in your organization.
+Below is an example of an Accrued & Used Leave Report, which displays current leave awards, used hours and the balance.
+Users, managers and administrators can view this report to see the balance of leave hours for any employee.
+The Accrued & Used Leave report is just one example of how the leave tracking feature of Virtual TimeClock can be used in your organization.
 Continue reading to learn more about the benefits of leave tracking with Virtual TimeClock.

 Virtual TimeClock includes several common leave categories such as holiday, personal, sick leave, and vacation.
 You can add as many additional leave categories as you need to fit your leave tracking needs.
 Learn more about leave categories >

 Once leave categories have been added to match your business policies, custom awards can be created for each user.
 Virtual TimeClock allows for each user’s leave category to have a unique anniversary date, award amount, award frequency, and carryover.
 Additionally, if you track leave hours based on hours worked you can set a maximum leave award to limit how many hours employees can accrue.
 The software also provides multiple options for leave award frequency, including daily, monthly, yearly, and by number of hours worked.
 Learn more about leave awards >

 Manage Leave Requests